Practice overview

 CSR & pro bono

-Alongside her legal studies, Charlotte volunteered for a number of NGOs focussed on Middle Eastern and North African human rights issues; she also taught debating at HMP Pentonville and HMP Wandsworth.
+Alongside her legal studies, Charlotte volunteered for a number of NGOs focussed on Middle Eastern and North African human rights issues; she also taught debating in category B prisons (HMP Pentonville and HMP Wandsworth).
+Charlotte is interested in “honour-based” abuse prevention and FGM.
+She continues to study Arabic in furtherance of her interest in MENA current affairs and rights issues.

 Qualifications